OS X: About the "Are you sure you want to open it?" alert (File Quarantine / Known Malware Detection)

-OS X improves download validation by providing file quarantine in applications that download files from the Internet, such as Safari, Messages or iChat, and Mail.
-This means that files you download from the Internet are checked for safety when you open them.
+OS X improves download validation by providing file quarantine in applications that download files from the Internet.
+This means that downloads are checked for safety (known malware) when you try to open them.

-File quarantine-aware applications that download files from the Internet, or receive files from external sources (such as email attachments), will attach file quarantine attributes including date, time, and link of the file downloaded.
-Internet files downloaded from other applications will get file quarantine attributes but without date, time, and link of the file downloaded.
+File quarantine-aware applications that download files from the Internet, or receive files from external sources (such as email attachments), attach quarantine attributes.

-If you open a quarantined file, you will receive an alert asking, "Are you sure you want to open it?"
+When you open a file received through a quarantine-aware application, OS X warns you where the file came from.
+You receive an alert asking, "Are you sure you want to open it?"
 You should click Cancel if you have any doubts about its safety.

-Mac OS X v10.6 Snow Leopard and later builds upon the existing unsafe file type check by also checking for known instances of "malware", or malicious software.
-When you open a quarantined file, the file quarantine feature will check to see if it may include known malware.
-If so, an alerts such as these will appear:
+Mac OS X Snow Leopard v10.6 and later also check for known instances of "malware", or malicious software.
+When you open a quarantined file, OS X checks to see if it includes known malware.
+If so, an alert message similar the following appears:

 If you see "(file name) will damage your computer."
 You should click "Move to Trash".